 Thanks for reading!

-*Sep 21 Update: A reader just let me know that the downloadable template doesn't work with Oxygen 4.0.
-I will be updating this very shortly.
+*Jan 2023 Update: A reader let me know that the downloadable template wasn’t working with Oxygen 4.x.
+This has been fixed now.

 Get the Fixed Footer Oxygen Template